oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 The former parametrizes pairs $(V, f)$ where $V$ is a rational quadratic form and $f$ is an isometry of $V$.
 The latter parametrizes pairs $(L, f)$ where
 $L$ is an integral quadratic form, also known as $\mathbb Z$-lattice and $f$ is an isometry of $L$.
-One of the main feature of this project is the enumeration of isomorphism classes of pairs $(L, f)$ where $f$ is an isometry of finite order with at most two prime divisors.
+One of the main features of this project is the enumeration of isomorphism classes of pairs $(L, f)$, where $f$ is an isometry of finite order with at most two prime divisors.
 The methods we resort to for this purpose are developed in the paper [BH23](@cite).